San Jose Parish, Saipan

 Gospel Reflection

-Gospel Reflection for the Second Sunday of Lent
+Gospel Reflection for the Palm Sunday of the Lord’s Passion

-Gospel Reflection for the First Sunday of Lent
+Gospel Reflection for the Fifth Sunday of Lent

 Contact us.